grpc/grpc.github.io/docs/tutorials/basic/csharp.md

 For information about the new version in the protocol buffers Github repository, see the [release notes](https://github.com/google/protobuf/releases).

-This isn't a comprehensive guide to using gRPC in C#: more reference documentation is coming soon.

 <div id="toc"></div>

 ## Why use gRPC?